 # Configure Prometheus

-sudo nano /etc/prometheus/web.yml
+sudo nano /etc/prometheus/web.ymlbasic_auth_users:

 admin: $2y$10$V2RmZ2wKC7cPiE3o/h3gLuUBUPGIM2Qm0x0W8X0gAB3sLNkVE3tEq